lshreyasharmal/FMS-System-AP/README.md

     d.
 Generate task report (Can be saved in pdf or text format).
   8. When a staffer is being assigned a task, his/her status (Busy (till when), Available, on Leave (till when)) should be visible to department supervisors/admin.
-  9.Tasks:
+  9. Tasks:
     a.
 Tasks may or may not have a completion deadline.
     b.
 Staffer reports back on his/her assigned task with one of the three statuses:
       1. NOT STARTED (default)
       2. ONGOING
       3. COMPLETE
     c.
 If status is COMPLETE then staffer should have the option to generate a task completion report.
     d.
 Task assignments and reportings must all be accompanied with a system generated timestamp.